Lokesh-Attarde/YouTube-Text_Data_Analysis/README.md

 * For visualization of the plots, Matplotlib, Seaborn, Plotly are used.
 * WordCloud is used to representing the text data.
 * TextBlob is used to perform Sentiment Analysis.
+* Emoji's Analysis is performed using Emoji Module.
 * GitHub is used as version control system.

 <p align="center">